What is Form 8975?

 How to get a blank Form 8975?

-To get a blank Form 8975, the Country-by-Country Report issued by the Internal Revenue Service (IRS), simply visit our platform.
-We have a pre-loaded version ready for you to fill out.
-Remember, our website assists with filling and downloading forms, but it does not support filing.
+To obtain a blank Form 8975, Country-by-Country Report, simply visit our website.
+The Internal Revenue Service (IRS) issues this form, and we have a blank version ready for you to fill out.
+Remember, our platform helps you fill and download forms but does not support filing them.

 Do you need to sign Form 8975?